Dintero/Dintero.Checkout.WooCommerce.V2/readme.txt

 6. Gift cards and Discount cards available.
 7. Remove headaches and manage your reconciliation, reports, transactions, refunds (transaction level), Gift Cards, payment methods, and more in the Dintero backoffice.
 == Changelog ==
+= 2025.06.17    - version 1.11.3 =
+* Fix           - Fixed a potential fatal error during checkout that could occur when the shipping option price was returned as a string that is not a valid number, caused by WooCommerce version 9.9.x.
+This issue has been addressed in WooCommerce version 9.9.4.
+* Fix           - Addresses uncaught error caused when calculating the shipping cost.
+* Fix           - Fixed undefined 'use_default' index warning in widget.
+* Fix           - Fixed a critical error when processing the backtrace in the log handler.
+* Tweak         - Delayed loading textdomain until init.
+This should address the issue where the error log would be flooded with warnings related to the textdomain being loaded too early.

 = 2025.06.11    - version 1.11.2 =
 * Fix           - Addresses uncaught error caused when calculating the shipping cost.